Some important laws applicable to

 The provisions of the Civil Code of the Republic of Hungary (hereinafter: Civil Code) shall be applied in respect of the financial and personal relations of business associations and their members (shareholders) not regulated by the Companies Act.

 The Companies Act regulates the following types of business association:

 General partnership (Kkt.): a business association whose members jointly undertake the obligation to engage in business operations with unlimited and joint and several liability.
-Kkt-s do not have a legal personality, which, however, does not mean that they cannot be subject to rights and obligations or that they are transparent in terms of taxation.
+Kkt-s do not have a legal personality, which, however, does not mean that they cannot be subject to rights and obligations or that they are not transparent in terms of taxation.
 The lack of legal personality only refers to the Kkt.’s personal collective (rather than capital collective) nature.